DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 If the players follow him into the trees, they can discern his features: a young man with close-cropped, chestnut-brown hair and the barest beginnings of a beard growing across his cheeks.
 Players who previously encountered him in [[Arc E - The Missing Vistana]] recognize him as Alexei.

 > [!lore]+ **The Vistani Guest**
 > Two days ago, Strahd von Zarovich learned from a Vistani spy of the connection between Arturi Radanavich and Dr. Rudolph van Richten.
 Reasoning that Arturi’s unique curse may be connected to Van Richten—who Strahd hopes to use as a sacrifice in the Grand Conjunction’s ritual—Strahd “invited" Arturi to Castle Ravenloft, where he delivered him into the care of a platoon of surviving castle **wights**.
-Arturi was made a mandatory guest in <span class="citation">K32.
-Maid in Hell (p.
+Arturi was made a mandatory guest in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/castle-ravenloft#K32MaidinHell">K32.
+Maid in Hell</a> (p.
 64)</span>, imprisoned so that Strahd could study his curse in greater detail.
 >
-> Last night, Arturi staged a daring escape, barely escaping with his life through the teleportation brazier in <span class="citation">K78.
-Brazier Room (p.
+> Last night, Arturi staged a daring escape, barely escaping with his life through the teleportation brazier in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/castle-ravenloft#K78BrazierRoom">K78.
+Brazier Room</a> (p.
 82)</span>.
-Upon his arrival at <span class="citation">Chapter 11: Van Richten’s Tower (p.
-167)</span>, Arturi swiftly made his way to <span class="citation">N9.
-Vistani Camp (p.
+Upon his arrival at <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/van-richtens-tower">Chapter 11: Van Richten’s Tower</a> (p.
+167)</span>, Arturi swiftly made his way to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N9VistaniCamp">N9.
+Vistani Camp</a> (p.
 119)</span>, where he sought refuge with the Vallakian Vistani.
-Since then, Luvash and Arrigal have concealed Arturi within <span class="citation">N9i.
-Vistani Treasure Wagon (p.
-123)</span>, tended to his wounds, and sent covert messengers to <span class="citation">P. Luna River Crossroads (p.
+Since then, Luvash and Arrigal have concealed Arturi within <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N9iVistaniTreasureWagon">N9i.
+Vistani Treasure Wagon</a> (p.
+123)</span>, tended to his wounds, and sent covert messengers to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-lands-of-barovia#PLunaRiverCrossroads">P. Luna River Crossroads</a> (p.
 40)</span> in the hopes of securing the players’ aid.
 >
 > Arturi knows he can’t stay at the Vistani encampment past nightfall, knowing that his curse will inevitably lure a horde of undead to kill the innocents that dwell there.
 Arturi, however, fears that Strahd will soon use his *scrying* materials to track him down—and, using Arturi’s cursed connection to Van Richten, track down and capture the doctor as well.
 With Van Richten dead or turned, Arturi fears that there may be no way to lift his curse, leaving him hunted by undead for the remainder of his life.